-Discover how a simple idea can revolutionize the way medicine is practiced and taught.
 This episode shows how SLUCare surgeons can "stand" inside a patient’s body and see, with remarkable 3D detail, the operation site before ever lifting a scalpel.
-Sound like science fiction?
-This innovative concept is reality — virtual reality — and the technology was developed here in St. Louis by a team of SLUCare radiologists and members of Saint Louis University’s IT department.
-Aired Jan.
-30, 2018.
+This innovative virtual reality technology was developed here in St. Louis by a team of SLUCare radiologists and members of Saint Louis University’s IT department.

 Three very unique patients with life-threatening illnesses are connected by the hope

 of science.
 Watch The Science of Healing and witness how SLUCare transplant doctors

 at SSM Health hospitals were able to restore lives.

 See how SLUCare doctors are advancing surgical tools and techniques to treat patients

 with Parkinson's disease, essential tremor, dystonia and obsessive compulsive disorder.

 Deep brain stimulation offers patients the opportunity to regain control and take